News /newsreels at the cinema in the 1940s and 50s

-Newsreel productions and newsreel cinemas
+Newsreel theatres and cinemas

 Our local newsreel where I lived in Wales was Movietone News.